cosmos/ibc-go/docs/architecture/adr-011-transfer-total-escrow-state-entry.md

 }
 ```

-When tokens need to be escrowed in `sendTransfer`, then `escrowToken` is called; when tokens need to be unescrowed when executing the `OnRecvPacket`, `OnAcknowledgementPacket` or `OnTimeoutPacket` callbacks, then `unescrowToken` is called.
+When tokens need to be escrowed in `sendTransfer`, then `escrowToken` is called; when tokens need to be unescrowed on execution of the `OnRecvPacket`, `OnAcknowledgementPacket` or `OnTimeoutPacket` callbacks, then `unescrowToken` is called.

 ### gRPC query endpoint and CLI to retrieve amount